UTHINKUKNOWME/CEHv10StudyGuide/5-Attacking-a-System.md

 - Authentication credentials stored in SAM file
 - File is located at C:\windows\system32\config
 - Older systems use LM hashing.
-Current uses NTLM v2 (MD5)
+Current uses NTLMv2 (MD5, salt)
 - Windows network authentication uses Kerberos
 - **LM Hashing**
   - Splits the password up.
 If it's over 7 characters, it is encoded in two sections.